 China is the largest producer and exporter of textiles and apparel in the world.
 In 2016, the country exported US$106 billion of textiles and US$161 billion of apparel.
 Its closest rival, the European Union economic bloc, exports only 75% of that, with regional competitors exporting far less.
-In this way, China remains unrivaled as a producer and exporter in the industry.
+In this way, China remains unrivalled as clothing manufacturer and exporter in this global industry.

 Top Ten Garment Exporting Countries in 2016

 While textile and apparel exports have decreased since 2014 due to rising labor costs and increasing competition from other developing economies in the region, China still has a considerable amount of expertise in the industry, along with decades of experience, modern infrastructure, efficient supply chain management, and high productivity.
 China still produces more than 40 percent of global textile and apparel exports, is already shifting to more value-added products and will continue to improve upon its existing experience and expertise.

 China will remain the leading textile and apparel sourcing country for the foreseeable future.

 Although exports of garments from China have decreased in recent years, much of this can be explained by the country’s general transition from investment-based growth to consumption-based—with more production dedicated to meeting domestic demand—and manufacturers themselves shifting to more advanced garments—such as sportswear—requiring retooling and investment in higher-skilled labor in methods.
 In the years to come, export values will likely increase as overall production increases and domestic manufacturers continue to move up the value chain.

 Textile and Apparel Export Value of China in billion USD